Tijl Beckand: Career

 Ruben van der Meer.
 The host of this show was Jack Spijkerman.
-Beckand was the team captain of the male team in the game show De Jongens tegen de Meisjes between 2011 and 2018.
-He is also the presenter of De Tiende van Tijl, a show about classical music.
+Beckand was one of the jury members in the television show Superkids, a talent competition show for children.
+He was the team captain of the male team in the game show De Jongens tegen de Meisjes between 2011 and 2018.
+He played a role in the 2011 mockumentary comedy television series Zie Ze Vliegen, based on British mockumentary Come Fly With Me.
+Beckand is also the presenter of De Tiende van Tijl, a show about classical music.

 Ruben Nicolai and Tijl Beckand presented Professor Nicolai & Dr. Beckand, a quiz and game show with small scientific experiments and questions about science.
 In the show, science journalist and presenter Diederik Jekel helps to explain the scientific concepts and experiments.
 Since 2016, Beckand presents the photography game show Het Perfecte Plaatje in which contestants compete to create the best photo in various challenges.
+He also presented the 2017 television show Tijl B op volle toeren, a music television show, and the show can be seen as Tijl Beckand's version of the show Ali B op volle toeren presented by Moroccan-Dutch rapper Ali B.

-In 2018, Ruben Nicolai and Tijl Beckand became team captains in the game show Wie ben ik?.
+In 2018, Ruben Nicolai and Tijl Beckand became team captains in the game show Wie ben ik? presented by Wendy van Dijk and later by Caroline Tensen.
 In the show, contestants in two teams are assigned a name or an object and they need to guess who or what they are by asking questions.
+He also presented the 2018 cooking television show Superstar Chef in which duos composed of a celebrity and a chef compete against other duos to prepare the best dishes.
+Beckand and Katja Schuurman presented the 2019 television series Gemaakt in Nederland about how products of several Dutch brands are produced.
+In the same year, he presented the show Tijl in het voetspoor van Bach about composer Johann Sebastian Bach.

-He presented the show Tijl in het voetspoor van Bach about composer Johann Sebastian Bach in 2019.
-Beckand was also team captain in the 2022 show Volg je me nog? in which two teams answer questions about online media.
+Beckand and Julie Van den Steen presented the 2021 game show Game of Talents in which a Dutch duo and a Flemish duo compete against each other in each episode.
+In the show, the teams have to guess which talent the person on stage has.
+At the end of 2021 and 2022, he presented the quiz show De TV Kijker van het Jaar in which contestants answer questions about Dutch television of the past year.
+He was team captain in the 2022 show Volg je me nog? in which two teams answer questions about online media.
 Since 2022, Beckand, Ruben van der Meer, Ruben Nicolai and Jeroen van Koningsbrugge perform theatre shows under the name TAFKAL (The Artists Formerly Known As Lama's).

 In 2021, 2022 and 2023, Beckand presented the television show De Verraders.
-He also presented a season of the show in 2024 and 2025.
-The show also became a franchise (The Traitors) with many international versions.
+He also presented a season of the show in 2024, 2025 and 2026.
+The show became a franchise (The Traitors) with many international versions.